IBM suspends ads on X after corporate ads appeared next to pro-Nazi content

 Advertisers have fled the site since Musk bought it and reduced content moderation that has resulted in a dramatic increase in hate speech on X, civil rights groups have said.

-Musk is also CEO of electric carmaker Tesla (TSLA.O), which has been hit by several lawsuits that allege rampant racial or sexual harassment of workers.
+Musk is also CEO of electric carmaker Tesla, which has been hit by several lawsuits that allege rampant racial or sexual harassment of workers.

 Antisemitism has been on the rise in recent years in the United States and worldwide.
 Following the outbreak of war between Israel and Palestinian Islamist group Hamas, which attacked Israel on Oct.
 7, antisemitic incidents in the United States rose by nearly 400% from the year-earlier period, the ADL said.